Author Archives: Lewitwer

 Seriously – it’s FINE.
 Repeat after me:

-You come to aerial classes to BUILD the upper body strength, get in shape, and learn the skill.
+You come to aerial classes to BUILD the upper body strength, get stronger, and learn the skills.
 That is literally why you go to class.

 You’re in excellent company!
 At some point, every. single. person. in circus is a beginner.
 We all start in the same (very humbling) place, and we go from there.
 The vast majority of folks who get involved with circus do not show up on day one with rippling muscles and a magical intuitive understanding of the apparatus!
 In fact, most people when they begin cannot: